 This provides access to resources on the local history of Washington, DC., including people, places, and events that are often overlooked by researchers.
-If you have any questions, or need help, please do not hesitate to contact me!
+If you have any questions or need help, please do not hesitate to contact a librarian!

 The American Historical Review (AHR) is the official publication of the American Historical Association (AHA).
 The AHA was founded in 1884 and chartered by Congress in 1889 to serve the interests of the entire discipline of history.
 Aligning with the AHA’s mission, the AHR has been the journal of record for the historical profession in the United States since 1895—the only journal that brings together scholarship from every major field of historical study.